aceteam/Coroutines/README.md

                     UE_LOG(LogTemp, Log, TEXT("This text will print once per second"));
                     UE_LOG(LogTemp, Log, TEXT("This parameter was captured by value %s"), *TextToLog);
                 },
-                [Counter = 0] () mutable {
+                //mutable lambdas can be used to have local variables that share their lifetime [Counter = 0] () mutable {
                     //When this returns false, the containing loop will finish return ++Counter <= 10;